“What kind of work do you do? Where do you come from? What is your country?

 In The History of God (1994), Karen Armstrong makes clear that Jehovah was, like Zeus, originally just another sky god who lived on the top of a mountain (Sinai).
 Nobody thought he was the only god, nor did anyone think he was omnipotent.
 He frequently told the ancient Hebrews that he was a jealous god, that he was the only god for them; but he never told them that he was the only god in the universe.
 Like all gods, Jehovah had a sphere of influence—a jurisdiction—within which he could exercise his considerable power.
 But outside of that jurisdiction, he was powerless; outside of that sphere of influence, he couldn’t touch you.
 That’s why getting on a boat to flee the call of God seems like a good idea to Jonah.
 Like a criminal trying to flee the country to avoid prosecution, Jonah is trying to flee Jehovah’s jurisdiction, he’s trying to get out of Jehovah’s sphere of influence.
 Alas, we all know how that turned out.

-Magic fish aside, the moral of the Jonah story is this: Jehovah’s going global—viz, he’s a sky god who’s so bad ass that he can get to you when you’re at sea—he can even get to you when you’re in the belly of a great fish!
+Magic fish aside, the moral of the Jonah story is this: Jehovah’s going global.
+He’s a sky god who’s so bad ass that he can get to you when you’re at sea.
+He can even get to you when you’re in the belly of a great fish!
 What’s more, it’s important to note where Jonah’s told to go: Nineveh.
 “Now Nineveh,” we’re told, “was a very large city; it took three days to go through it” (Jonah 3:3).
 This passage has always struck me as odd, because it doesn’t take three days to walk through Montreal, and I’m quite sure that twenty-first-century Montreal is considerably bigger than ancient Nineveh.
 So I think we have to think about what is meant by “city” in this context.
 My guess is that Nineveh was actually a vast walled-in agricultural region, not unlike the vast and vibrant aboriginal community that Samuel de Champlain found in the Lake Huron area in the early 17th century.